yunlzheng/rancher-plugin/README.md

 ### Requirements

-* Java8 or Higher
-* Jenkins 1.609.1 or Higher
+* Jenkins 2.11 or Higher
 * Rancher should support v2-beta API

-### How To Use
+### Manual Use

-Download the latest version of plugin from [releases][https://github.com/yunlzheng/rancher-plugin/releases].
+Download the latest version of plugin from [releases][https://github.com/jenkinsci/rancher-plugin/releases].
 Install plugin throw jenkins web or upload the file to $JENKINS_HOME/plugins/

 ### Job Config